Companies in Africa have committed to sourcing 100% of their electricity from renewable sources by 2030.

 Meanwhile, energy-access metrics miss the mark.
 A benchmark of 50–100 kWh per person per year—about enough to run 1.5 light bulbs—doesn't fit a young, connected, ambitious continent seeking power for productivity, innovation, and growth.

 New international guidance helps reset the bar.
-With the adoption of an Article 6.4 "suppressed demand" standard, a modern energy floor of around 1,000 kWh per person per year—spanning residential and non-residential basic services—provides a Paris-aligned benchmark.
-Recognising progress towards this floor enables credible emissions accounting and can catalyse climate finance for productive demand and inclusive growth.
+With the adoption of an Article 6.4 suppressed demand threshold of 1,583 kWh per person per year, 250 kWh residential, 750 kWh non-residential, and 583 kWh for clean cooking, heating, and cooling, credible emissions accounting can now catalyse climate finance for productive demand and inclusive growth

 A clear floor changes how projects are conceived and financed.
 It allows developers and buyers to value the emissions impact of lifting communities and enterprises to a modern level of electricity use—supporting results-based finance, de-risking revenue, and improving bankability.
 It also shifts the conversation from subsistence access to productive power: refrigeration for vaccines and food, digital connectivity, machinery for SMEs, cold-chain logistics, and electrified transport.
 In short, suppressed demand is no longer an excuse for inaction; it is a framework for scaling clean power with integrity.